aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/navigation-with-cursor/_index.md

 You can go to the beginning or the end of your document using the [MoveToDocumentStart](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#moveToDocumentStart()) and [MoveToDocumentEnd](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#moveToDocumentEnd()) methods.

-The following code example demonstrates how to move the cursor position to the beginning or the end of a document:
+The following code example shows how to move the cursor position to the beginning or the end of a document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToDocumentStartEnd-DocumentBuilderMoveToDocumentStartEnd.java" >}}

 ### Navigate With Bookmarks

 You can mark a place that you want to find and move to it again easily.
-You can insert as many bookmarks into your document as you want, and then navigate through them by identifying the bookmarks with unique names.
+You can insert as a few bookmarks into your document as you want, and then navigate through them by identifying the bookmarks with unique names.
 You can move to a bookmark by using the [MoveToBookmark](https://apireference.aspose.com/words/java/com.aspose.words/documentbuilder#moveToBookmark(java.lang.String,boolean,boolean)) method.

 The following code examples shows how to move a cursor position to a bookmark: